 Concrete scanning is the process of sweeping concrete using one or more forms of non-destructive technology.
 This technology includes concrete scanning with GPR equipment, coverage meter, instrument, or perhaps, high frequency scanning equipment.

-Whatever tools are used, they are all capable of penetrating the ground and locating objects or anomalies within a specified depth range and under various conditions, this is important Diagnosis of concrete.
-These anomalies are then interpreted by our highly experienced engineers, who can tell you what lies beneath and, most importantly, what must be avoided during the work.
+Regardless of the tools used, they all have the capability to penetrate the ground and locate objects or anomalies within a specified depth range, even under various conditions.
+This is crucial for diagnosing concrete.
+Our highly experienced engineers interpret these anomalies, providing valuable insights on what lies beneath and, most importantly, what should be avoided during your project.

 If you do not know the composition of your structural slab, it is possible by ground-penetrating radar (GPR) to map the location and the exact depth of the rebars due to the data collection.